This Step: Take Driver Training

 If you are under 16 years old, you must complete driver training to obtain a driver education completion certificate, and ultimately be eligible to take the road test.
 Driver's training consists of 30 hours of classroom instruction and 6 hours behind-the-wheel training at school with the Department of Public Instruction.
 You can also take the a 6 hours of behind-the-wheel training with the North Dakota Highway Patrol.

 Find local driving school locations in North Dakota along with business profiles, reviews and contact information.

 B) Get Out of Class and On the Road

-Begin practicing behind the wheel with your supervising driver.
+Begin practicing behind-the-wheel with your supervising driver.
 The more experience you get with varying road conditions (heavy traffic, not-so-perfect weather, etc.), the better prepared you will be to handle challenging situations when you are driving unsupervised.
+This is a must for those 14 to 15 years old, who are required to log 50 hours of practice driving in variable road conditions.
 Plus, the more you practice, the more likely you are to pass the road test the first time around.